cal-cs184-student/sp23-proj-webpage-hiro/project4/project4.md

 The project is compiled with `Apple clang version 14.0.3`

+# Overview

+In this project, we implemented a spring-mass based cloth simulation.
+We used Verlet integration to calculate the force and movement on each point-mass.
+We also implemented collision with other objects, self collision and finally different shader for the cloth.

+In the extra credit part, we implemented wind simulation.

 # Part 1: Masses and Springs

 In this part, we built a evenly spaced grid of point masses connected by springs to represent a cloth.
 Each spring represents one type of force, `STRUCTUAL`, `SHEARING` and `BENDING`.